Management as a Liberal Art Research Institute

 Therefore, despite being born in the early 20th century and passing away in the early 21st century, Peter Drucker's books are still bestsellers in China.

-The Mechanical Industry Press is the agent for Drucker's works in China.
+The China Machine Press is the agent for Drucker's works in China.
 They have just published commemorative editions of "The Effective Executive" and "Managing for Results."
 These two books have been popular in China for many years, with many pirated copies circulating.
 Nevertheless, the latest commemorative editions are still bestsellers.
-The editors at the Mechanical Industry Press are smart.
+The editors at the China Machine Press are smart.
 They know Drucker's books have a good market in China, so they actively form marketing teams and use various methods to promote Drucker's works.
 Usually, these marketing methods are only used for newly published books.
 However, the editors' cleverness is also reflected in another aspect: they have published the complete works of Drucker, but most of the works have been abridged.

 They want entrepreneurs to buy Drucker's books but do not want political censors to notice them.